-- 1) Hold training workshops, communicate, amd ensure for staff members acknowledge anticorruption policy and guidance - 2) Create opportunity for staff members at all levels to give opinions and suggestions to improve internal systems and prevent corruption appropriately and concisely - 3) Directors, Executives and managers at all levels are responsible for monitoring their subordinates to act in a transparent and honest manner, as well as to communicate with and acknowledge anyone who is involved - 4) The channel to report clues and complaints of corruption from staff members or stakeholders is available and the whistleblowers are protected - 5) Supporting all anti-corruption activities

--Joining the Thai Private Sector Collective Action Against Corruption: "CAC"
+- 1) Hold training workshops, communicate, amd ensure for staff members acknowledge anticorruption policy and guidance - 2) Create opportunity for staff members at all levels to give opinions and suggestions to improve internal systems and prevent corruption appropriately and concisely - 3) Directors, Executives and managers at all levels are responsible for monitoring their subordinates to act in a transparent and honest manner, as well as to communicate with and acknowledge anyone who is involved - 4) The channel to report clues and complaints of corruption from staff members or stakeholders is available and the whistleblowers are protected - 5) Supporting all anti-corruption activities - Joining the Thai Private Sector Collective Action Against Corruption: "CAC"

-The Board of Directors had agreed to join the Thai Private Sector Cellective Action Against Corruption: CAC.
-This is one of the actions to improve the Good Governance of the business.
+The Board of Directors had agreed to join the Thai Private Sector Cellective Action business.
 It is important dimension for moving forward sustainably, the company shall ensure efforts and cooperation, which the first step being the join this CAC project.